What is NU-METAL?

 However, by the mid-2000s, it’s popularity had started to wane.
 Critics began to criticize the genre’s lack of originality, and fans started to move on to other styles of music.
 Some bands, like DEFTONES, evolved their sound and continued to release critically acclaimed albums, while others, like LIMP BIZKIT, struggled to stay relevant.

-Today, the genre is still popular among fans, with many of its early pioneers still touring and releasing new music amidst a growing resurgence of the genre’s sound.
+Today, it’s still popular among fans, with many of its early pioneers still touring and releasing new music amidst a growing resurgence of the genre’s sound.

-Putting out a list of The Best Nu-Metal Bands isn’t the easiest task with the vast array of groups that fall within the style, however we have tried our best to put together a countdown of the top 13 bands who defined the genre.
+Putting out a list of the best bands from the genre isn’t the easiest task with the vast array of groups that fall within the style, however we have tried our best to put together a countdown of the top 13 bands who defined that era.
 We have listed them from 13 to 1, highlighting their unique contributions to the genre and their enduring influence on heavy music.

 13 – ADEMA